aw4Motion/CANopen4Drives/README.md

 ## Testing

-Tested using a with an MCP2551 CAN bus transceiver chip at 250kbps C1A 402 Servodrive tested against 1 ...
+Tested using a with an MCP2551 CAN bus transceiver chip at 250kbps

+>>CiA 402 Servodrive tested against 1 ...
 4 FAULHABER MC 3603 S RS/CO MotionController.

-CiA 401 I/O-Node tested against 1 x BK5120 + digital and analog I/Os
+>>CiA 401 I/O-Node tested against 1 x BK5120 + digital and analog I/Os.